 WOL: short for "Wave of Light," a skill specific to the monk class.
 See: 'Bells.'

-WOTB: short for "Wrath of the Berserker," a skill specific to the barbarian that transforms the character into a virtually unstoppable killing machine.
+WOTB: short for "Wrath of the Berserker," a skill specific to the barbarian that transforms the character into a virtually unstoppable killing machine for a short period of time.
 Usually only held back by walls or iron doors.

 WP: short for "waypoint," a device that allows players to instantly be transferred to another location.
 Not to be confused with the phrase "well-played."

-WTB: short for "willing to buy," a phrase used by players when they publicly declare that they are searching for a particular item and will pay X amount of gold or real currency to obtain it.
+WTB: vanilla - short for "willing to buy," a phrase used by players when they publicly declare that they are searching for a particular item and will pay X amount of gold or real currency to obtain it.
+Now sometimes used in jest for items players cannot find on their own.
 See: 'FT,' 'ISO,' 'WTS,' 'WTT' and 'WUG.'

-WUG: short for "what you got?" a phrase used by players when seeking specific varieties of an item they are searching for.
+WUG: vanilla - short for "what you got?" a phrase used by players when seeking specific varieties of an item they are searching for.
 See: 'FT,' 'ISO,' 'WTB,' 'WTS' and 'WTT.'

 WW: short for "Whirlwind" or "Wicked Wind," the former a barbarian ability and the latter a rune for the wizard's Energy Twister spell.